 - a.
 This Request for Quotation comprises a number of documents: - i.
-Request for Quotation for Call When Needed Aerial Firefighting Services 2019 (this document); and - ii.
+Request for Quotation for Call When Needed Aerial Firefighting Services 2020 (this document); and - ii.
 Table of Services (Appendix 1 of this document, provided as both a PDF file and an Excel spread sheet for convenience); and - iii.
 How to use ARENA (Appendix 3 of this document); and - iv.
 How to use NAFC's Electronic Tender Portal (TenderLink) (Appendix 2 of this document); and - v.
-NAFC Specimen Contract, including Schedules; and - vi.
+NAFC Call When Needed Specimen Contract, including Schedules; and - vi.
 All relevant NAFC Standards and Guidance Notes - b.
-All referenced documents may be downloaded from NAFC's website. - c.
+All referenced documents may be downloaded from NAFC's website at www.nafc.org.au. - c.
 In addition, a number of template documents (Response Forms) are provided for tenderers to download from NAFC's TENDERS webpage, complete, and submit as part of their tender.